$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: Abstract

 \section{Abstract}

-In this work, an adaptive finite element algorithm for symmetric second-order elliptic diffusion problems with inexact solver is developed.
-The discrete systems are treated by a local higher-order geometric multigrid method extending the approach of~[Mira\c{c}i, Pape\v{z}, Vohral\'{i}k. \textit{SIAM J.\ Sci.\ Comput.} (2021)].
+In this work, we formulate and analyze a geometric multigrid method for the iterative solution of the discrete systems arising from the finite element discretization of symmetric second-order linear elliptic diffusion problems.
 We show that the iterative solver contracts the algebraic error robustly with respect to the polynomial degree $p \ge 1$ and the (local) mesh size $h$.
-We further prove that the built-in algebraic error estimator is $h$- and $p$-robustly equivalent to the algebraic error.
-The proofs rely on suitably chosen robust stable decompositions and a strengthened Cauchy--Schwarz inequality on bisection-generated meshes.
-Together, this yields that the proposed adaptive algorithm has optimal computational cost.
+We further prove that the built-in algebraic error estimator which comes with the solver is $hp$-robustly equivalent to the algebraic error.
+The application of the solver within the framework of adaptive finite element methods with quasi-optimal computational cost is outlined.
 Numerical experiments confirm the theoretical findings.

 { {\bf Key words:} adaptive finite element method, local multigrid, $hp$-robustness, stable decomposition}

 { {\bf AMS subject classifications:} 65N12, 65N30, 65N55, 65Y20}